afeilzer/camper_chaos/readme.md

 ## License

 This project is open-source.
-You may use, modify, and distribute it under the terms of your chosen open-source license.
-Adjust this section to reflect your actual license if you have one in place.
+You may use, modify, and distribute it as needed, but please provide credit by linking the original repo or my github where reasonable.

 ---